 A student may substitute another course for a specific required course if the student is unable to take the course for a specific, approved reason.
 A student can request to substitute by an academic petition to the department chair through the Dean of Academic Affairs.
 The petition must be approved by the student's program department and by the department offering the course.

 Student Class Level

 Class level is based on total earned credits toward an academic program.
 It affects financial aid, class standing, and other calculations regarding student progression.
-There are two sets of class levels used at Vermont Tech, one for Three-Year Option students and a second for all others.
 Non-degree students have no class standing.